The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{EvnAttack}

 EvnAttack is an evasion attack model that was proposed in \cite{chen2017adversarial} which manipulates an optimal portion of the features of a malware executable file in a bi-directional way such that the malware is able to evade detection from a machine learning model based on the observation that the API calls differently contribute to the classification of malware and benign files.
+The detection model's false negative ratio almost reached 1 (100 percent), which means almost all malware samples are misclassified.